Email Copywriting: 19 Proven Formulas to Use on Your Next Campaign

 Emails shouldn’t go on forever — especially in the beginning.
 Get to the point as quickly as possible, tack on your CTA, and hit SEND.

-If possible, you don’t want your subscriber to have to scroll if they’re reading your email on a desktop or laptop computer.
+If possible, you don’t want your subscribers to have to scroll if they’re reading your email on a desktop or laptop computer.
 Make reading your emails effortless.

 Similarly, you want each paragraph to be short and sweet.
 Check out the partial email above.
 Notice that only one paragraph exceeds a single line.